Dynamical Boson Stars: Dynamics of boson stars

 \subsection{Gravitational stability}

 A linear stability analysis consists of studying the time evolution of infinitesimal perturbations about an equilibrium configuration, usually with the additional constraint that the total number of particles must be conserved.
-In the case of spherically symmetric, fermionic stars described by perfect fluid, it is possible to find an eigenvalue equation for the perturbations that determines the normal modes and frequencies of the radial oscillations (see, for example, Ref.~\cite{Font:2001ew}).
-Stability theorems also allow for a direct characterization of the stability branches of the equilibrium solutions~\cite{sorkin,cst94}.
+In the case of spherically symmetric, fermionic stars described by a perfect fluid, it is possible to find an eigenvalue equation for the perturbations that determines the normal modes and frequencies of the radial oscillations (see, e.g., \citealt{Font:2001ew}).
+Stability theorems also allow for a direct characterization of the stability branches of the equilibrium solutions \citep{sorkin,cst94}.
 Analogously, one can write a similar eigenvalue equation for boson stars and show the validity of similar stability theorems.
-In addition to these methods, the stability of boson stars has also been studied using two other, independent methods: by applying catastrophe theory and by solving numerically the time dependent Einstein--Klein--Gordon equations.
+In addition to these methods, the stability of boson stars has also been studied using mainly two other, independent methods: by applying catastrophe theory and by solving numerically the time dependent Einstein--Klein--Gordon equations.
+Recently, a method utilizing information theory shows promise in analyzing the stability of equilibrium configurations.
 All these methods agree with the results obtained in the linear stability analysis.